SteelCompendium/data-md-dse/Bestiary/Monsters/Rivals/3rd Echelon/Statblocks/Rival Conduit.md

 reason: 1
 intuition: 4
 presence: 2
-traits:
-  - name: Unwavering Defender
-    effects:
-      - effect: Damage dealt to any ally adjacent to the conduit is halved.
+features:
-  - name: Rivalry
+  - type: feature
-    effects:
-      - effect: At the start of an encounter, the conduit chooses one creature within their line of effect.
-Both the conduit and the creature can add a d3 roll to power rolls they make against each other.
-abilities:
+    feature_type: ability
-  - name: Celestial Furor
+    name: Celestial Furor
     icon: ⚔️
-    cost: Signature Ability
+    ability_type: Signature Ability
     keywords:
       - Magic
       - Melee
       - Ranged
       - Strike
-    type: Main action
+    usage: Main action
     distance: Melee 1 or ranged 10
     target: Two creatures or objects
     effects:
       - roll: Power Roll + 4
-        t1: 12 holy damage; vertical slide 2
+        tier1: 12 holy damage; vertical slide 2
-        t2: 17 holy damage; vertical slide 3
+        tier2: 17 holy damage; vertical slide 3
-        t3: 21 holy damage; vertical slide 4
+        tier3: 21 holy damage; vertical slide 4
+      - name: Effect
-      - effect: The conduit or one ally within distance regains Stamina equal to half the damage dealt.
+        effect: The conduit or one ally within distance regains Stamina equal to half the damage dealt.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Imbue with Power
+    name: Imbue with Power
     icon: 🏹
     cost: 3 Malice
     keywords:
       - Magic
       - Ranged
-    type: Maneuver
+    usage: Maneuver
     distance: Ranged 10
     target: Self and five allie
     effects:
+      - name: Effect
-      - effect: Each target has a double edge on their next strike.
+        effect: Each target has a double edge on their next strike.
+  - type: feature
+    feature_type: trait
+    name: Unwavering Defender
+    icon: ⭐️
+    effects:
+      - effect: Damage dealt to any ally adjacent to the conduit is halved.
+  - type: feature
+    feature_type: trait
-        name: Effect
+    name: Rivalry
+    icon: ⭐️
+    effects:
+      - effect: At the start of an encounter, the conduit chooses one creature within their line of effect.
+Both the conduit and the creature can add a d3 roll to power rolls they make against each other.
 ~~~